CaptainCrowbar/prion-lib/rs-core/random.md

 * `using` **`Urandom32`** `= Urandom<uint32_t>`
 * `using` **`Urandom64`** `= Urandom<uint64_t>`

 Generate random numbers from the system's standard random device.
-On Unix this reads from `/dev/urandom`.
 The result type `T` must be a primitive integer type.
-(This is similar to `std::random_device`, which is not implemented on all of my target systems.)

 * `void` **`urandom_bytes`**`(void* ptr, size_t n) noexcept`

-Copies random bytes from the system's standard random device.
+Copies random bytes from the random device.
 This will do nothing if either argument is null.

 ### Xoroshiro generator ###